lemonkazi/lemonkazi/README.md

 ### Hi , This is Kazi Abdullah Al Mamun👋

-- 🔭 I’m currently working at Oceanize Inc. as a Full Stack Developer
+- 🔭 I’m currently working at [Oceanize Inc.][Oceanize Inc]! as a Full Stack Developer
 - 🌱 I’m currently learning node.js
 - 👯 I’m looking to collaborate opensource
 - 💬 Ask me about Any Tech Related to Web application